vuvietnguyenit/gpuxray/README.md

 ## Notice
 - At this time, this tool just inspect PID that is use by CUDA driver API, if PID is using by CUDA runtime API, it can be omit.
 - Require kernel version >= 5.6.
 The Linux kernel in range 6.x is perfect.
+- It only works with `amd64` CPU arch

 ## Quickstart
 ### Run GPU exporter